MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -Name

-Specifies the name of a software update.
+Specify the name of a software update.
+This parameter compares against the localized display name attribute.

+You can use wildcard characters:

+- `*`: Multiple characters
+- `?`: Single character

 ```yaml
 Type: String